ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 ### PEViewer

-Using the PEViewer, I saw the program uses the following dll:
+Using the PEViewer, I saw the program use the following dll:
 - ADVAPI32.dll: This suggests that the program uses registry.
 - WININET.dll: This suggests that the program connects to the Internet.